NVIDIA/cloud-native-stack/playbooks/readme.md

 ```
 bash setup.sh install
 ```
+`NOTE:` When you trigger the installation on DGX System you need to click `Enter/Return` command when you see `Restarting Services`
 #### Custom Configuration
 By default Cloud Native Stack uses Google kubernetes apt repository, if you want to use any other kubernetes apt repository, please adjust the `k8s_apt_key` and `k8s_apt_repository` in `cns_values_<version>.yaml`.